Finance, B.S.B.A.

 Careers

 SLU graduates have been highly successful on the Series 7 exam and on other professional exams that are necessary for specific career paths in finance.
-In a survey of SLU's class of 2023 finance graduates, 100% reported they were either employed or attending graduate school within six months of their graduation date.
+In a survey of SLU's class of 2025 finance graduates, 95% reported they were either employed or attending graduate school within six months of graduation.
 Graduates join a global network of nearly 20,000 alumni from the Richard A. Chaifetz School of Business.

 Admission Requirements